Pharmacological targeting heparan sulfate–protein interactions

 Professor

 Dr. Liu is a leading expert in heparan sulfate biosynthesis and chemoenzymatic synthesis of heparin sulfate oligosaccharides.
-We are actively collaborating with Dr. Liu on multiple projects and currently sharing an NHLBI R01 grant with Dr. Liu.
+We are actively collaborating with Dr. Liu on multiple projects and currently sharing an NIDCR R01 grant with Dr. Liu.

 National Institute of Environmental Health Sciences